 - c) Each variation in the rate of turn is no more than a one (1) point deduction.
 Each stoppage of the rate of turn is a deduction of two (2) points. - d) Each variation in the rate of roll is no more than a one (1) point deduction.
 Each stoppage of the rate of roll is a deduction of two (2) points. - e) At a roll direction reversal there must be only a short pause, with the wings level.
 A longer pause is no more than a one (1) point deduction.
 Errors in the roll angle from wings level are deducted using one (1) point for every five (5) degrees. - f) Each time the wings are vertical or horizontal, a deviation between the aircraft axis and the correct amount of turn at this point is a deduction of no more than one (1) point. - g) All rolls in a rolling turn are aileron or slow rolls.
-If a flick roll is performed, the figure is graded PZ. - h) Performing more or fewer rolls than the catalogue stipulates or incorrectly rolling either inwards or outwards must be graded HZ. - i) The figure is completed when the aircraft stops rolling, or its longitudinal axis reaches the prescribed box axis.
-Errors when the exit point is reached are penalised as follows: - i) Where the turn angle is less or more than required and/or the flight path is above or below horizontal the deduction is one point per five (5) degrees. - ii) Where continued rolling is seen to bring the wings level after the turn is completed the following deduction should be applied: - Less than 15 degrees of roll is executed: 1 point - Between 15 degrees and 30 degrees of roll is executed: 2 points - Between 30 degrees and 45 degrees of roll is executed: 3 points - More than 45 degrees of roll is executed: PZ
+If a flick roll is performed, the figure is graded HZ. - h) Performing more or fewer rolls than the catalogue stipulates or incorrectly rolling either inwards or outwards must be graded HZ. - i) The figure is completed when the aircraft stops rolling, or its longitudinal axis reaches the prescribed box axis.
+Errors when the exit point is reached are penalised as follows: - i) Where the turn angle is less or more than required and/or the flight path is above or below horizontal the deduction is one point per five (5) degrees. - ii) Where continued rolling is seen to bring the wings level after the turn is completed the following deduction should be applied: - Per five (5) degree of roll executed: 1 point - 90 degree or more of roll executed: HZ returned to horizontal flight.